 This means that your parents will have to work out a way to pay for these things now that they aren't living in the same place.
 The money one parent pays to your other parent to spend on taking care of you is called child support.

-It doesn't matter if your parents were married, living together or living in two different places, there are laws in Canada to make sure that child support is paid.
 Sometimes a parent doesn't pay the child support they are supposed to.
 This can cause problems.
-There are special offices across Canada that will help your parents to solve that problem if it comes up.
 You don't have to worry about being involved in this.
-It is up to parents to deal with this.
-Try not to worry about it.
+It is up to parents to deal with it.

-Your parents may have to go to court if they can't agree on a parenting arrangement or on how much child support needs to be paid.
-(You probably won't have to go to court at all; most kids don't.)
+Your parents may have to go to court if they can't agree on a parenting arrangement or some other issues that they need to deal with because they are separated.
+(You probably won't have to go to court at all.
+Most kids don't.)

 To get ready for court, your parents may each hire their own lawyer to give them advice and prepare the right documents for court.
 Family law lawyers are people who help parents work out problems about separation and divorce.
 These lawyers are trained to understand family law and help parents understand how family law affects them.